-I offer online tutoring via Zoom to annotate on screen, meaning students can pull up any online document, and I will be able to write on it to demonstrate how to do the problems.
+I offer online tutoring via Zoom and scheduled through Calendly to annotate on screen.
+Students can pull up any online document, and I will be able to write on it to demonstrate how to do the problems.
 I have found that online learning can be just as beneficial as in-person, provided the student has the proper equipment.
-I usually require a one hour minimum, but in certain circumstances, I'm willing to offer 30 min sessions upon request.

 The compliment I receive most often is that I'm very patient and can explain things in easy to understand terms.
 I pride myself in being flexible and dedicated to the success of the students I help, even if that means a late-night or weekend session at the last minute.

 If you or someone you know is struggling with math, let me help.
 Many of my students have told me I was able to help them even when other tutors could not.
 I continually find unique ways of explaining things until my student finally understands, and I incorporate humor whenever possible.
 You won't be disappointed.

 My availability: See my Calendly schedule under the New Student Info tab